 You see, no chart of daily prices has any predictive capacity of the future (believing this would be silly), nonetheless, you need a chart in order to make you feel like you’re engaged in an academic exercise when you’re Day Trading as opposed to a foolish one.

 Once you’ve chosen a chart, study this chart.
 Get intimately familiar with this chart.
 Read the news.
 Listen to podcasts.
 Study monetary and fiscal policy.
 Formulate a thesis.
 Come up with a system.
 That’s how you can distinguish pros from the average joe’s; the pros always have a system.
 Once you have a system back-test your system against historical results.

-Once you’ve done all this, I want you to budget how much money you want to Day Trade with.
-Once you’ve set this budget, I want you to change this Day Trading budget to zero, decide not to Day trade and invest for the long-term instead.
+Once you’ve done all this, budget how much money you want to Day Trade with.
+Then change this Day Trading budget to zero, decide not to Day trade, and invest for the long-term instead.

 Now you may be feeling cheated right about now as I previously promised to show you a Day Trading system that has beat 95% of all day traders.